Bulldogs, Cougars win, Warriors fall to Franklin County

 Next Friday in high school football Magna Vista is at Tunstall, Halifax County comes to Martinsville and G.W.
 Danville is at Patrick County.

+Virginia Tech (2-1) fell to West Virginia on Saturday 27-21 and UNC (2-1) outlasted UVA (2-1) 59-39.
+UVA hosts Wake Forest next on Friday night.
+Virginia Tech hosts Richmond on Saturday at 12 p.m and UNC plays Georgia Tech that night at 7:30 p.m.

-The Rockies beat the Nats last night 9-8.
-The Nats are 60-87 on the season, 17 games behind the first-place Braves.
+The Nats beat the Rockies 3-0.
+The Nats are 60-89 on the season, 16.5 games behind the first-place Braves.
 The Nats have won 3 out of their last 10 games.
-There are 15 games left in the season.
-The Nats and Rockies play again this afternoon.
+There are 13 games left in the season.
+The Nats play the Marlins Monday night.